cpuguy83/docker-volumes/README.md

 Use this to see all your volumes, inspect them, export them, or clean them up.

+The primary goal of this project is to spec out UI/API for inclusion in Docker.
+Some of the implementation is hacky since I specifically wanted the CLI for this to act just like the Docker CLI, that is that it doesn't need to be running on the host or have access to the host's filesystem for it to work.

+### Caveats

+The export function is horribly inefficient, for a couple of reasons:

+1) The tools is inteded to be used remotely, so there is no direct access to the host FS, and as such the volumes or container filesystems.

+2) The `docker cp` command, and the coorpsonding API's, do not support volumes.
+For instance you cannot do `docker cp jolly_torvalds:/path/to/volume` like you can for things not in volumes. *well, you can, but it won't be the data in the volume... it will be the data at that location from the container's FS*

+To work around these issues the export function actually copies data from a volume into a container's FS, then uses the `docker cp` apis to pull it.

 ## Installation

 You can use the provided Dockerfile which will compile a binary for you or build